A model of the cubic connectedness locus: Proper, perfect, and minimal laminations

 \begin{proof} Let $\lam_\al$ be a nested family of laminations.
 Definition \ref{d:sibli} implies that then $\bigcap \lam_\al$ is a sibling invariant lamination too.
 If all $\lam_\al$ are nonempty, then by Lemma \ref{l:compute} each of them has a leaf of length at least $\frac{1}{d+1}$ and so $\bigcap \lam_\al$ is nonempty.
 Now the desired statement follows from Zorn's lemma. \end{proof}

-Given $\lam$ and a nondegenerate leaf $\ell\in \lam$, let $\mathcal G(\ell)\subset \lam$ be the set of all iterated pullbacks of $\ell$ and all its nondegenerate iterated images.
-Lemma \ref{l:dense} now follows from the compactness property of invariant laminations.
+For $\lam$ and a nondegenerate leaf $\ell\in \lam$, let $\mathcal G(\ell)\subset \lam$ be the set of all ite\-rated pullbacks of $\ell$ and of all its nondegenerate iterated images.
+Lemma \ref{l:perf-count} and compactness of invariant laminations imply Lemma \ref{l:dense}.